Introduction.

 Copy and Paste the above Code into a Global Module and save it.

-Few simple rules must be kept in mind while writing User Defined Functions using the ParamArray declaration in the Parameter list of the Function.
+A few simple rules must be kept in mind while writing User Defined Functions using the ParamArray declaration in the Parameter list of the Function.

 - While declaring the Function, the Parameter Variable InputArray() (or any other name you prefer) must be declared with the keyword ParamArray, in place of ByRef or ByVal we normally use to declare parameters to functions.

-- The Data Type must be Variant.
+- The Data Type must be a Variant type.

 - The ParamArray declaration must be the last item in the Parameter list if the UDF accepts more than one Parameter.